 Will fail since the given type argument does not satisfy the constraints of the generic class.

-Also generics that have multiple constraints, will need to have only one when made concrete, otherwise compiler will fail, here is an example:
+Also generics that have multiple constraints, will need to have only one when made concrete, otherwise compiler will fail, here is another example: